The Petlibro Granary Smart Camera Feeder ($90) is the best automatic pet feeder — 4% portion accuracy with 1080P camera monitoring for visual feeding.

 Dual-Pet Solution

 Two independent hoppers let you feed different pets with separate schedules and portion sizes, or provide variety by dispensing different food types for the same pet.
-Each chamber operates independently with dedicated scheduling controls through the comprehensive mobile app.
+Each chamber operates independently with dedicated scheduling controls through the mobile app.

 The 1080P camera with 140° viewing angle captures the entire feeding area, letting you monitor which pet eats what during meal times.
 Automatic food bowl analysis tracks consumption patterns for each scheduled feeding session.